BarnabasRobotics/rpi-barcode/documents/README.md

 		1.b) Go to advanced options and select/enable 'Serial'

 	2)Python code to pi
+		2.a) Install dependencies
+			 `sudo pip install requests`
+			 `sudo pip install python-firebase`
-		2.a) Download the python code to the pi from github https://github.com/BarnabasRobotics/rpi-barcode
+		2.b) Download the python code to the pi from github https://github.com/BarnabasRobotics/rpi-barcode
-		2.b) Go into the folder that says 'pi code' and download 'barcode.py'
+		2.c) Go into the folder that says 'pi code' and download 'barcode.py'

 	3)Run the code
-		3.a) Go into the pi terminal and enter `sudo python barcode.py` 3.b) Scan any barcode
+		3.a) Go into the pi terminal and enter `sudo python barcode.py` 3.b) Enter students name
+		3.c) Scan any barcode
+		3.d) Repeat